ravenjohn/ravenjohn.github.io/README.md

 Hallo!
 I'm Raven, an overthinker, capable of zoning out for a whole minute to think about every single possible thing that can happen because of a single thing you said.
 Only to continue thinking again before I sleep.
-I watch a lot of anime and play a lot of Dota 2.

 ### Work

-I'm a web developer and I mostly do the following:
+I'm a full-stack web developer and I mostly do the following:

 * RESTful APIs using node.js including database design
 * bots for browser automation using [phantomjs](http://phantomjs.org/)